Altran Praxis

-Altran UK (formerly known as Altran Praxis, Praxis High Integrity Systems, Praxis Critical Systems, Altran Xype, Xype and Altran Technologies) is a division of parent company Altran.
+Altran UK (formerly known as Altran Praxis, Praxis High Integrity Systems, Praxis Critical Systems, Altran Xype, Xype and Altran Technologies) was a division of parent company Altran.
 Altran Praxis was a British software house that specialised in critical systems.
 This role is continued under the banner of high-tech engineering consultancy services provided by the rest of the Altran group.

-The division formerly known as Praxis (the critical systems specialists) is based in SouthGate, Bath, England, close to Bath Spa railway station, and also has offices in London, Loughborough, Paris, Sophia Antipolis, and Bangalore.
+The division formerly known as Praxis (the critical systems specialists) was based in SouthGate, Bath, England, close to Bath Spa railway station, and also had offices in London, Loughborough, Paris, Sophia Antipolis, and Bangalore.

-Altran UK as a whole has offices in Bath, Bristol, London, Loughborough, Manchester, Slough and Coventry.

 History

+Praxis Systems

 The company Praxis Systems Limited was founded by Martyn Thomas and David Bean in 1983:

-it was incorporated on 1 June 1983 and commenced business on 1 July 1983.
+it was incorporated on 1 June 1983 and commenced business on 1 July 1983, presenting itself as a software engineering company.
 On 28 June 1985 it became a Public limited company Praxis Systems plc.

 In 1987, a company group structure was created under the renamed company Praxis plc.

-Until 1988, Praxis was owned almost entirely by its staff.
+Until 1988, Praxis was owned almost entirely by its staff, and provided a staff profit-sharing scheme.

 In 1988 Praxis obtained venture capital finance in order to provide funds for future acquisitions and working capital for continued growth.

 On 27 November 1992 Praxis was acquired by Deloitte Consulting (then known as Touche Ross), an international firm of accountants and management consultants.

-The critical systems part of the company was acquired by the Altran Group in 1997.
+The business continued to operate under the Praxis name.